Bridge from LPN to RN with Herzing University

 Associate of Science in Nursing: The Associate of Science in Nursing and Associate of Science in Nursing LPN-RN Bridge programs at the Birmingham location are approved by the Alabama Board of Nursing (RSA Plaza, 770 Washington Avenue, Suite 250, Montgomery, Alabama, 36104, 334-293-5200, www.abn.alabama.gov).
 Consequently, graduates are eligible to sit for the National Council of State Boards of Nursing (NCLEX-RN) licensing exam upon successful completion of the program.
 Passing this exam allows graduates to apply to the State Board of Nursing for licensure as a registered nurse.

-Effective August 16, 2021, this nursing program is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.
+Effective August 16, 2021, this associate nursing program at Herzing University - Birmingham located in Birmingham, Alabama is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.
 This candidacy status expires on August 16, 2023.
-Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000; http://www.acenursing.com/candidates/candidacy.asp.
+Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, (404) 975-5000; View the public information disclosed by the ACEN regarding this candidate program at http://www.acenursing.com/candidates/candidacy.asp.
 Note: Upon granting of initial accreditation by the ACEN Board of Commissioners, the effective date of initial accreditation is the date on which the nursing program was approved by the ACEN as a candidate program that concluded in the Board of Commissions granting initial accreditation.

 Associate of Science in Nursing: The Associate of Science in Nursing program at the Orlando/Tampa location has an accredited status with the Florida Board of Nursing (4042 Bald Cypress Way, Tallahassee, Florida, 32399-3252, 850-245-4125, (www.floridasnursing.gov).
 Consequently, graduates are eligible to sit for the National Council of State Boards of Nursing (NCLEX-RN) licensing exam upon successful completion of the program.
 Passing this exam allows graduates to apply to the State Board of Nursing for licensure as a registered nurse.